Our Review Process

 • Salt - 1-47 grams

 • Zinc -1 milligram

-The various nutrients in prawns help regulate blood glucose levels.
+Can diabetic eat prawns? - The various nutrients in prawns help regulate blood glucose levels.
 Prawns have low carbohydrates and zero sugar.
-Thus, consuming them does not alter your glucose levels.
+Thus, prawns is good for diabetes consuming them does not alter your glucose levels.
 This makes them ideal for people with diabetes.
 Let us find out how?

 Protein stimulates the synthesis of insulin.
 This helps regulate blood glucose levels.
 Moreover, it also helps control insulin levels.
 Additionally, prawns are high in protein which is a good energy source to prevent fatigue.